openhab/openhab-docs/addons/actions.md

 // When you need the output in your further rule processing var ScriptResponse = executeCommandLine(Duration.ofSeconds(60), "path/to/my/script.sh", itemState1, itemState2);

+// Space separated constants must be given as separate parameters as well
+// e.g. path/to/your/script.sh xyz fred.file
+var ScriptResponse = executeCommandLine(Duration.ofSeconds(60), "path/to/your/script.sh", "xyz", "fred.file");
 ```

 ### HTTP Actions